Keycloak Administrator guide

 ℹ️ Note: If the "Temporary" option is enabled, the user will be asked to change their password on next login.

-The roles are configured in the realm and imported if they don't exist when the users are retrieved.
+The groups are associated to Keycloak realm roles.
+They are created if they don't exist when users are retrieved.

 When using CAS authentication protocol, the roles are defined in Keycloak user attributes in order to be given the correct format in the token.